Sufficient conditions for $C^{1,\alpha}$ parametrization and rectifiability: Introduction

 \begin{rk} For the second part of the statement recall that $C^{1,1}$ rectifiability coincides with $C^2$ rectifiability (see Proposition \ref{c1=c2}). \end{rk}

-\begin{rk} In Theorem \ref{rectinfty}, we will use the assumptions on the upper density in order to prove that $E$ is rectifiable, using a Theorem of J. Azzam and X. Tolsa from \cite{ATII}.
+\begin{rk} In Theorem \ref{rectinfty}, we will use the assumptions on the upper density in order to prove that $E$ is rectifiable, using a Theorem of Azzam and Tolsa from \cite{ATII}.
 We will need rectifiability in order to obtain (local) flatness.
-Note that, we cannot weaken the assumptions on the density to be $\theta^{d*}(E,x)>0$ and $\theta^d_*(E,x)<\infty$ to obtain rectifiability, as in \cite{naber}, because we will use that $\theta^{d*}(E,x)<\infty$ to compare $\beta_{\infty}^E$ with $\beta_2^E$ in order to apply the aforementioned theorem of J. Azzam and X. Tolsa.
+Note that, in this case, we cannot weaken the assumptions on the density to be $\theta^{d*}(E,x)>0$ and $\theta^d_*(E,x)<\infty$ to obtain rectifiability, as in \cite{naber}, because we will use that $\theta^{d*}(E,x)<\infty$ to compare $\beta_{\infty}^E$ with $\beta_2^E$ in order to apply the aforementioned theorem of Azzam and Tolsa.
 See the proof of Theorem \ref{rectinfty} for details. \end{rk}

 We can also state a version of Theorem \ref{rectinfty} for rectifiability of measures.
+A \emph{Radon measure} $\mu$ on $\R^n$ is a Borel regular outer measure that is finite on compact subsets of $\R^n$.
 If $\mu$ is a Radon measure, define

 for $x \in \R^n$ and $r>0$, where the infimum is taken over all $d$-planes $P$.
 Moreover, define